 An employment-law litigator with over 20 years’ experience, Steven Tindall is well-acquainted with navigating the ins-and-outs of independent-contractor misclassification lawsuits.
 His largest recovery in a single employment case is $29 million.

 The rule of thumb under California meal and rest break law is that employers must provide a paid rest break for every 4 hours of work and an unpaid meal break every 5 hours.
 Each rest break must be at least 10 minutes, and each meal break must be at least 30 minutes.

-The penalty an employer must pay for violating California meal and rest break law is 1-day’s wages for each day a rest break wasn’t given, and an additional 1-day’s wages for each day a meal break wasn’t given.
-If an employer never provides meal or rest breaks, an employee can collect a total of 2-days’ worth of wages for every workday for the past 3 years.
+The penalty an employer must pay for violating California meal and rest break law is 1-hour’s wages for each day a rest break wasn’t given, and an additional 1-hour’s wages for each day a meal break wasn’t given.
+If an employer never provides meal or rest breaks, California labor law empowers employees to collect a total of 2-days’ worth of wages for every workday for the past 3 years.
 In sum:

-- California meal penalty (2018) = 1 day’s wages for each day without a meal break
+- California meal penalty (2019) = 1 hour’s wages for each day without a meal break

-- California rest penalty (2018) = 1 day’s wages for each day without a rest break
+- California rest penalty (2019) = 1 hour’s wages for each day without a rest break

-- Total break-time penalty (2018) = 3x normal day’s wages if no breaks provided
+- Total break-time penalty (2019) and damages = 3x normal hour’s wages if no breaks provided

 When do I get a rest break under California break law?

 Although the general rule of thumb for California break law is that employees get a paid 10-minute rest break for every 4 hours of work, what happens if an employee works less than a full 4-hour period?

 The California labor code, Division of Labor Standards Enforcement, and California courts have said that during the first 4-hour period, if the employee works at least 3.5 hours, you round up (to 4).
 A rest break is required.
 During every subsequent 4-hour period, you round up if the employee works at least 2 hours.